iscc/iscc-specs/docs/specification.md

 !!! note "Image Data Input"
     The `content_id_image` function may optionally accept the raw byte data of an encoded image or an internal native image object as input for convenience.

+!!! warning "JPEG Decoding"
+    Decoding of JPEG images is non-deterministic.
+Different image processing libraries may yield diverging pixel data and result in different Image-IDs.
+The reference implementation currently uses the builtin decoder of the [Python Pillow](https://github.com/python-pillow/Pillow) imaging library.
+Future versions of the ISCC specification may define a custom deterministic JPEG decoding procedure.

 #### Content-ID-Mixed